tonykyo3232/CMPS-115-Fitness/app/README.md

 # 1. Set up data
 ```
-# Parse program/routine description in ../Workout Dataset/ and Save it in ./pickles/
+# Parse program/routine description in ../Workout Dataset/ and Save it to MongoDB
 python data_update.py

 # If your python is not linked with python3